IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 ## GlobalExceptionMiddleware :

-A standard middleware for .Net web API intercepting unhandled exceptions raised during requests and generate responses accordingly.
+A standard middleware for .Net 5 web API <br/>
+It intercepts unhandled exceptions raised during requests<br/>
+and calls a user defined method to generate responses accordingly.<br/>

 For using it, modifications must be done in startup.cs: